Mission Statement

 1962 Began Annual Candlelight Tour

-1963 Moved and restored San Felipe Cottage; Took over north section of park; Began docent program
+1963 Moved and restored the 1868 San Felipe Cottage; Took over north section of park; Began docent program

 1964 Built Long Row; Executed lease agreement with City of Houston